 It means you have multiple accounts registered with our transfer agent or with stock brokers or other nominees.
-Please complete and provide your voting instructions for all proxy cards and vote instruction forms that you receive.
+Please complete and provide your voting instructions for all proxy cards and voting instruction cards that you receive.

 Will my shares be voted if I do not sign and return my proxy card?